Isua Akoko

 Isua is the capital town of Akoko South-east Local Government of Ondo State, Nigeria.

 The ancestral origins of Isua Akoko are mixed of Yoruba and Benin traditional and cultural influences in historic similarity and values amongst both Yoruba and the Benin people.

 With a land topography of highland and lowland, we have Isua Oke and Isua Ile which simply means the Isua settlers of the highland and the Isua settlers of the lowland.
 Isua speaks the Uhami dialects that is most similar to the Edo town closer to them and Isua has different languages that is mostly understood by the people with slight differences in pronunciation.

 Isua Akoko is a town located in the Akoko South East Local Government Area of Ondo State, Nigeria.
 It serves as the headquarters for this local government area.
 Here are some key points about Isua Akoko:

 Geography

 The landscape around Isua Akoko includes a mix of savannah and lowland forest, with an annual rainfall ranging significantly between 8 and 150 cm and an average temperature between 28 and 35 °C.

+Isua Akoko experiences the typical tropical savanna climate of the northern Ondo region, with a long rainy season and moderate to high rainfall.
+Temperatures stay warm year-round, with a dry season extending from November to March.